jaredkrinke/log/content/posts/programming-languages/rust-first-experience.md

 [Rust](https://www.rust-lang.org/) is so popular these days that "written in Rust" is undoubtedly going to become a meme (if it hasn't already).
 It's time I give it a try!

 # The appeal of Rust
 I can understand the appeal of Rust.
 It's a modern language (meaning it doesn't have a ton of legacy cruft), it has a unique memory model that prevents certain classes of bugs, yet it still has manual memory management.
-This is a unique combination.
+This is an enticing combination!

 Theoretically, this should allow Rust to be used all the way from memory-constrained embedded systems to high level apps.